MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/manage-starknet-accounts.md

 ## Manage account transactions

-You can manage a user's Starknet account transactions using `get-starknet`.
+You can manage a user's Starknet account transactions.
 The following example invokes a specific function on a Starknet smart contract, handles wallet connection and transaction submission, and logs the result or any errors: